-We are heading into a new year 2022 with high hopes that this pandemic will end soon.
-Hopefully we are on the tail end of this unusual event.
-Hang in there folks… We will all get through this together.
-Don’t hesitate to reach out if you need anything during this crisis or any time in the future.
+We are heading to a new year 2023 with high hopes that the new year will bring good things for our country and our families.
+Don’t hesitate to reach out if you need anything now or any time in the future.
 We want to be a community that takes care of each other.
 You may contact Kim B. (Real Estate and Welcome Committee Chair) at (678) 986-4225 to coordinate your needs.

 The official pool open/close period of the year is typically Memorial Day – May 31st to Labor Day in early September but if weather permits and the county approves the pool opening early, then we will open early and we try to keep it open until about October 1 depending on weather.
 We will announce when we hold our annual pool opening and closing party at the clubhouse.
-It’s great to have wonderful amenities but just as a reminder, regardless of if the pool is open or closed, there is NOT a lifeguard.
+It’s great to have wonderful amenities but just as a reminder, regardless of if the pool is open or closed, there is NO lifeguard.
 The pool rules are posted at the pool and need to be followed for everyone’s safety and enjoyment.
 Please clean up after yourself.
-We have new pool furniture.
-Please take care of your pool and your furniture so it last for years to come and we avoid any further HOA dues increase.
+Please take care of your pool and your pool furniture so it last for years to come and we avoid any further HOA dues increase.

 We have had a number of folks reporting that dogs are not being picked up after in the neighborhood.
 It is a great time to get out and walk a dog, but please be courteous and pick up after your dog.

-The new optional key fobs have been available since Dec 2019 and are being issued to new residence.
+The new optional key fobs have been available since Dec 2019 and are being issued if requested to replace your old key card.
 There will be a charge ($20) to upgrade your key card to a key fob.
 New homeowners should receive a key at closing but if they don’t the first one is included in your initiation fee.
 New Home owners reach out to us with your contact info so we can update your key number and/or issue a new key if you did not get one at closing.
-All your old key cards will also work on the tennis court and the pool when the pool is open.
+There should be only one key issued per household.
+Old style key cards or key fobs will work on the tennis court and the pool gate.
+The pool itself will be gated at the second gate and chained when the pool is not open but the bathrooms will still be accessible for tennis and basketball players if you have an access key or fob.
 The clubhouse can only be opened after it is reserved and a clubhouse key will be issued for that reservation.
+Residents reserving the clubhouse are responsible for cleaning up after themselves or they could be assessed the cleaning fee to have it professionally done.

 One item we have struggled with, at least during my tenure, is a directory for the neighborhood.
 We’re using NextDoor.com and have a Brannon Estates blog there.
 There are currently 62 members representing 46 households out of the 82 in Brannon Estates.
 This is a great forum for exchanging ideas, information, questions, concerns as well as giving information on services or wanting to get rid of an item.